jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 };
 ```

-Whenever we need a list of objects, we take Linux's brilliant idea of imbedding the list structure within the object itself.
-Then, given a pointer to a list object, a reference to the containing object can be found through a calculation of the offset of the list in the container.
-A helper macro for just this purpose has been defined in [include/cake/cake.h](code0/include/cake/cake.h):
+Whenever we need a list of objects, we use Linux's brilliant idea of embedding the list structure within the object itself.
+Then, given a pointer to a list object, a reference to the containing object can be found through a calculation of the offset of the list from the head of the container.
+A helper macro for just this purpose is defined in [include/cake/cake.h](code0/include/cake/cake.h):

 ```C
 #define OFFSETOF(type, member)    __builtin_offsetof(type, member)